A Priori Estimates for Two-Dimensional Water Waves with Angled Crests: The main result

-The basic approach for many of the estimates is to try and use the fact that certain quantities are purely real-valued and others are holomorphic to express problematic terms as commutators involving the Hilbert transform, and then use the commutator estimates from \S \ref{sec:31} to avoid loss of derivatives.
-The estimates are very tight, and sometimes convoluted.
-Among the reasons for the complexity are: we have very little regularity to work with and our energy has direct control of only a selected collection of (weighted) quantities; we are working with a weighted derivative $D_\aa$ that has to be commuted with $\HH$ and whose complex-valued weight makes inverting $(I-\HH)$ on real-valued functions more difficult; we have no positive lower bound for the Taylor coefficient $-\frac{\partial P}{\partial \vec{n}}=\af\abs{z_\a}$; because our estimates are tight, we have to take care in using different estimates for different terms, including treating certain terms as commutators while keeping others in $(I-\HH)$ form; we must take care that the quantities in our commutators have appropriate periodic boundary behavior; and we sometimes have to carefully decompose certain quantities into their holomorphic and antiholomorphic projections.
+The basic approach for many of the estimates is to try and use the fact that certain quantities are purely real-valued and others are holomorphic to express the terms in question as commutators involving the Hilbert transform, and then use the commutator estimates from \S \ref{sec:31} to avoid loss of derivatives.
+Because our estimates are very tight, we have to take care in using different estimates for different terms, including treating certain terms as commutators while keeping others in $(I-\HH)$ form.
+Very often we have to carefully expand the quantities, and then decompose the factors and regroup the terms to make sure no further cancellations are possible and desired estimates can be obtained.
 We will give enough details to facilitate reading.

 We use $C(E)$ to indicate a universal polynomial of $E$, which may differ from line to line.